leeboardtools/mimon/DesignNotes.md

 Account states are managed by the [TransactionManager](#transactionmanager).

+### AccountingActions
+A class instantiated as a property of [AccountingSystem](#accountingsystem), this provides methods for generating action objects for performing the various edit actions on the database.

+### AccountingFile
+Base class for the main objects that associate a [AccountingSystem](#accountingsystem) with storage

+### AccountingSystem
+The central object that represents an accounting system.
+This instantiates and holds the various managers.

 ### AccountManager
-Manages all the accounts in an accounting system.
+Manages all the [Account](#account)s in an accounting system.

 ### Transaction